This beautiful zucchini crust flatbread, adorned with shaved asparagus, micro greens and vibrant edible flowers, makes a lovely springtime starter.

 - Flaky sea salt

-- Incorporate all of the ingredients well, using hands if necessary.
+Incorporate all of the ingredients well, using hands if necessary, until mixture holds together.

-- Using your fingers, spread the zucchini crust mixture to form a circle about ½ inch thick (if using a baking sheet a rectangular shape might work better than a circle, depending on the size of the baking sheet).
+Using your fingers, spread the zucchini crust mixture to form a circle about 1/2 inch thick.